kgrid/kgrid-adapter/README.md

 The nashorn adapter transforms javascript arrays to a map with the key for each value set to the value's index in the array when it returns the value.
 Because of this using javascript arrays is discouraged.

+**It is important to note, that there can be only one adapter of a particular engine supplied to the activator, so the V8 Graal Adapter and the Javascript Nashorn Adapter cannot be used simultaneously.
 ## Proxy Adapter
 The proxy adapter exposes endpoints which can be to register external runtime environments and make them accessible to execute object paylods.